w-thomas/assignment1/bio.md

 Programming Background:
 My favorite project in CS 162 was the combat game we created.
 It was an excersise in using class objects, and involved creating a simple text based RPG combat game similar to something like Dungeongs and Dragons.

+I also liked Assembly Language and Computer Architecture.
+It was a very fascinating class and I enjoyed learning more about how processors and machine code work.